pikarpov-LANL/Sapsan/docs/joss/paper.md

 a theoretical medium of physics and astronomy community on a practical level.
 For example, physics-based model evaluation and interpretability tools are not standardized nor they are widely available.
-As a result, it is a common struggle to verify published results, with the setup not fully disclosed, the code being poorly structured and/or commented or even worse - not publicly available; the problem ML community can relate to as well[cite a decade review].
+As a result, it is a common struggle to verify published results, with the setup not fully disclosed, the code being poorly structured and/or commented or even worse - not publicly available; the problem ML community can relate to as well [@Hutson725].
 Thus, it is not surprising that there is considerable skepticism against ML in physical sciences is very abundant, with astrophysics being no exception [@carleo2019].

 In pursuit of our supernova (SNe) study, the issues outlined above became painfully apparent.
 Thus, we attempted to simplify